Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/shopper_insights/_index.md

 #### Configure floorplan and zones

  and patterns using the store manager interface of the Contoso Hypermarket web application.
-T The manager can also configure cameras and zones for computer vision, ensuring that the system accurately captures and analyzes shopper movements.
+The manager can also configure cameras and zones for computer vision, ensuring that the system accurately captures and analyzes shopper movements.
 This setup allows the store manager to make data-driven decisions to enhance the shopping experience and improve store operations.

 #### Configure cameras and regions